Thelma Aoyama: Career

 On 11 February 2009, she released the album Love!: Thelma Love Song Collection, which debuted at the number-one position on the Oricon weekly charts.
 Her album Emotions was released in September 2009.

 Aoyama collaborated with Big Bang's Taeyang for her single, "Fall in Love", released on 27 January 2010.

 Aoyama's single "Kaeru Basho" was released on 3 March 2010.
 The song was used in the movie Doraemon: Nobita's Great Battle of the Mermaid King.
 This single features SoulJa, and has a B side called "Anata ga Kiechaisode".
 Summer Love!! featuring Red Rice came out in 2010.

 In 2010, she sang with the Taiwan pop group Da Mouth in a duet with the female lead singer Aisa, on the song "Secret Life".
 The song appears on the album Da First Episode.

 Aoyama collaborated with Korean girl group 4Minute on the single, "Without U", released on 25 May 2011.
 The English version was released on 7 May 2011.

 She contributed a cover of hide's "Tell Me" to the Tribute VI -Female Spirits- tribute album, which was released on 18 December 2013.

 She played the character Megumi Natsui in the 2022 television series, "Riding a Unicorn."

 In 2021, Aoyama released her seventh studio album Scorpion Moon.
 She later released "Itsuma Demo" (いつまでも) in the following year with SoulJa.
 In 2023, Aoyama's label Universal J was dissolved following a restructure of Universal Music Japan.
 She was transferred to Polydor Records, however made no releases under the label.

 In 2024, Aoyama announced her departure from Universal Japan.
 Launching her own independent label, she revealed the title of her eighth studio album, Easy Mode.
 The album was later released on 19 February 2025.

 Personal life

 Aoyama is bilingual and speaks English and Japanese fluently.
-Born part Afro-Trinidadian and Japanese, Aoyama has expressed her experiences of racism and discrimination in both Japan and the United States.
+Born to an Afro-Trinidadian father and Japanese mother, Aoyama has expressed her experiences of racism and discrimination in both Japan and the United States.
 Following the murder of George Floyd in 2020, she shared a series of posts on social media regarding her support for the Black Lives Matter movement.

 On 11 August 2024, Aoyama announced her marriage.
+On July 20, 2026, she announced that she had given birth to her first child, a son.